unckless/RobUnckless_Lab_Notebook/about.md

 permalink: /about/
 ---

 I am the Lab Manager and Research Assistant for Hollie Putnam, Jonathan Puritz, and Carlos Prada at the University of Rhode Island.
 This Open Lab Notebook is for all things Putnam Lab.
+This is my CV.

 ### More Information

-wwww.putnamlab.com
+www.putnamlab.com

 ### Contact me